 Still and all, one of the better films I've seen this summer.
 Worth a trip to the theater.
-B
+I give it a B.

 This movie has a pretty cool premise: A burglar breaks into a house and discovers someone far worse is already inside, torturing the unfortunate family that lives there.
-He then finds he's trapped in the house as well and decides to save the family as well as himself from a sadistic serial killer.
+He then finds he's trapped in the house as well and decides to save himself and the family from a sadistic serial killer.

 Somewhere between the concept and the execution though, something went terribly wrong.
-It seemed like a made for TV SyFy Channel movie that was somehow delivered to the theater by mistake.
+It seems like a made for TV SyFy Channel movie that was somehow delivered to the theater by mistake.

 The killer, called "The Collector," even though it's not quite evident what exactly it is that he collects, rigs the house with traps that rival Wile E. Coyote.
 Some of the traps are believable, like stringing razor wire in front of windows or hammering nails into steps.
 But other traps involve objects that when picked up somehow yank the victim all through the house, up and down staircases and finally into spiked walls, just like in a cartoon.
 How such traps are powered, as well as how the Collector could have possibly rigged them in a couple of hours, rather than the months it should have taken, is left to our imaginations.

 It deserves an F, but I'll be generous and bump it up a grade for the interesting (but botched) concept.
-Don't bother.
-D
+I give it a D.

 A Perfect Getaway